heabijay/crtcli/README.md

 For example current folder is '/Creatio_8.1.5.2176/Terrasoft.Configuration/Pkg/UsrPackage' which is package folder inside in Creatio (FSD mode enabled).

-- `crtcli app https://localhost:5000 Supervisor Supervisor -i pkg fs push` — Pushes package 'UsrPackage' from filesystem to Creatio (using FSD) at insecure 'https://localhost:5000'.
+- `crtcli app https://localhost:5000 -i pkg fs push` — Pushes package 'UsrPackage' from filesystem to Creatio (using FSD) at insecure 'https://localhost:5000' using Supervisor:Supervisor credentials.

 - `crtcli app pkg fs push -cr` — Pushes package 'UsrPackage' from filesystem to Creatio (using FSD) on '$CRTCLI_APP_URL', compiles it after successfully push, and restarts Creatio application if compilation was successful.